 In Fig.~\ref{roof1}, we include a roofline analysis of our matrix vector multiply routine; in the context of its performance on the Laplacian operator.
 The roofline analysis (\cite{Williams_roof}) allows us to identify bottlenecks, confirm algorithm limitations, as well as gives us insight on what we should focus on in terms of optimization.
 Two different techniques are studied.
 Sparse matrix storage (CSR format, see Fig. \ref{roof2}) has the lowest performance arithmetic intensity, with a theoretical limit of 0.25.
 The multithreaded Intel MKL library is used for this approach (\cite{intelMKL}).
 For high orders the HDG method has hundreds of nonzeros per row.
 Slightly better but similar performance was obtained in~\cite{roca2011gpu} by using a specialized block sparse matrix storage format on GPUs.
 The matrix free technique shifts the arithmetic intensity favorably (see \ref{roof1}); this behavior is typical in spectral methods and spectral elements, due to near constant FLOP and memory requirements per degree of freedom (\cite{vos2010h}, \cite{cantwell2011h}, \cite{kronbichler2012generic}).

 Fig. \ref{bandz1} displays the bandwidth measurements.
 From Fig.~\ref{fig:bandz1}, for lower order polynomials ($p<5$) on a fixed coarse mesh, we see that a maximum of 50\% of the peak bandwidth is achieved.
-The overhead costs of forking threads is dominating computations for $p<5$.
+The overhead costs of forking threads is dominating computations for $p<5$ on coarser meshes.
 As $p$ increases beyond five, the cost of forking threads is no longer dominant.
 Our algorithm reaches 80\% of the peak bandwidth reported by the STREAM benchmark.

 Fig.~\ref{fig:bandz2} considers fixing the polynomial degree, and increasing the number of elements in the mesh.
 Here it is evident that $h$-refinement improves the bandwidth performance for lower polynomial degrees.
 To observe further improvements, a new SPMV routine could be designed specifically for lower orders.
 For instance, in~\cite{KnepleyRT16}, the authors group together the contributions from multiple elements into a thread block in their SPMV-GPU kernel.
 Their technique is shown to be very high performing.